alephium/www/src/content/blog/2024-01-02_Bridge-AMA---The-Alephium-Bridge---part-3---The-hackathon--grants---more-07942544dcc7/index.md

 description: 'One month after the release of the bridge on mainnet, Cheng, Hongchao & Maud were interviewed by Vladimir in a Twitter space AMA.
 You can…'
 ---

-One month after the release of the bridge on mainnet, Cheng, Hongchao & Maud were interviewed by Vladimir in a Twitter space AMA.
-You can…

----

 ### Bridge AMA — The Alephium Bridge — part 3 — The hackathon, grants & more

 <figure id="d498" class="graf graf--figure graf-after--h3">